 In connection with the Asset Purchase Agreement, the Company entered into the Executive Employment Agreement with Dr. Joyce, for a term of three years, to serve as the Medical Director and Laboratory Director of PPLS at a base salary of \$333,333.34 per year.
 Pursuant to the Joyce Employment Agreement, Dr. Joyce was also appointed to serve on our Board.
 Dr. Joyce will be eligible to participate in or receive benefits under our benefit plans generally made available to executives of similar status and responsibilities and will be provided use of a company car.
 In the event the Joyce Employment Agreement is terminated for any reason, including by Dr. Joyce upon 60 days' notice, by us for cause or by reason of Dr. Joyce's death, Dr. Joyce (or his estate as applicable) will receive his base salary for the remainder of the three-year employment term.
-However, the Joyce Employment Agreement provides that if Dr. Joyce breaches any of the restrictive covenants set forth in the Joyce Employment Agreement, including a covenant not to compete during his term of employment and a covenant not to knowingly disclose confidential information, such breach will be grounds for the immediate termination of Dr. Joyce and will result in the forfeiture of all compensation and benefits otherwise due to Dr. Joyce.
+However, the Joyce Employment Agreement provides that if Dr. Joyce braches any of the restrictive covenants set forth in the Joyce Employment Agreement, including a covenant not to knowingly disclose confidential information, such breach will be grounds for the immediate termination of Dr. Joyce and will result in the forfeiture of all compensation and benefits otherwise due to Dr. Joyce.